 Twists or revolved (parivrtta) yoga poses can be practiced: standing, seated, reclined (supta) and inverted.
 Twisting poses help keep the spine healthy by squeezing and rehydrating the spongey disks between the vertebrae which tend to get compressed with age.
 Twists help to balance energy and relax the nervous system.

 - relieves tension in the spine, hips & shoulders

-PROCEED WITH CAUTION:
+PROCEED WITH CAUTION

-- Slowly enter a twist or revolved postures.
-Picture your spine as a spiral staircase: go up one step at a time starting at the bottom your lower back and slowly work your way up each vertebrae of the spine.
+- Picture spine as a spiral staircase: go up 1 step at a time starting at the lower back and slowly working the way up each vertebrae of the spine.